Pi-Specific Features¶

 Data source¶

-pitop discovers the fan hwmon device by scanning /sys/class/hwmon/ and matching the device with name equal to cooling_fan.
+pitop discovers the fan hwmon device by scanning /sys/class/hwmon/ and matching the device with name equal to cooling_fan or pwmfan (the name varies depending on the device tree overlay and fan type).

 No hardcoded hwmon numbers